10 Snakes That Rest On Incredibly Thin Branches

 Many snakes can ascend trees if they concentrate, by keeping their slithering movements precise and careful, but the giant parrot snake (Leptophis ahaetulla) ascends trees so effortlessly that it’s like they don’t realise they’re there.

-The giant parrot snake is a mildly venomous branch dweller, which reaches a maximum of 172cm, and is capable of causing minor swelling and pain in humans.
+The giant parrot snake is a mildly venomous branch dweller, which is capable of causing minor swelling and pain in humans.
 This species inhabits most of central America and virtually all of Brazil, and is a snake often found darting harmlessly around the heads of hikers in forests.
-The giant parrot snake splits its time between trees and the ground, and is primarily a lizard hunter.

 Giant parrot snakes lose none of their tree-inhabiting skills with age.
 Burmese pythons, for example, will ascend to 1-2 metres as younglings, but do so far less commonly in adulthood as their bulk mounts.
-Meanwhile, parrot snakes stay light and nimble their entire lives.
-Parrot snakes are a mostly harmless part of Central and South America’s snake fauna.
+Meanwhile, parrot snakes stay light and nimble their entire lives, despite exceeding 2 metres.

 3 Green tree snake (Aus)